 - How much traffic do you need to earn?

-Once you have found some products to promote, you will need to join affiliate programs where you will get the affiliate links.
+Once you have found some products to promote, you will need to join affiliate programs to get the affiliate links.

 There are several ways to locate affiliate programs.